 The Crown (2016 — Present) — Drama — 2 Seasons

 Claire Foy and Matt Smith (Doctor Who) have garnered praise from critics and audiences alike for their portrayals of Queen Elizabeth II and Philip the Duke of Edinsburgh.
-The series tells the story of Elizabeth. from her time as Princess Elizabeth and her 1947 wedding, up to the present day.
+The Crown tells the story of Elizabeth. from her time as Princess Elizabeth and her 1947 wedding, up to the present day.
 Not only do the two display a fantastic on-screen but they're fleshing out these historical figures with humanity and gravitas, earning them some of the sympathy they never gained in the court of public opinion.

 Marvel's Jessica Jones (2015 - Present) — Superhero — 3 Seasons

 Even superheroes can fall for the wrong man.
 Jessica Jones (Krysten Ritter) works as a private eye, but her full-time profession might as well be "alcoholic" after an abusive relationship with a manipulative supervillain known as the Purple Man (David Tennant).
 When a mysterious murder occurs in Hell's Kitchen, Jessica might be the only one who can get to the bottom of it.
 Its second season focused on unraveling the mystery of how Ms. Jones got to be so strong.
-Season 3 forced Jessica and Trish to work together, and also served as the final chapter of the Netflix and Marvel relationship.
+Jessica Jones Season 3 forced Jessica and Trish to work together, and also served as the final chapter of the Netflix and Marvel relationship.

 Marvel's Daredevil (2015 - 2018) — Superhero — 3 Seasons